soywod/iris.vim/README.md

 ## Configuration

-Before using Iris, you need to configure it via global variables (they need to be added in your `.vimrc`).
+Before using Iris, you need to configure it:

 ### 1. Identity